ciropinto1982/Spectral-fitting-with-SPEX/SPEX-physical-grid-scan/README.md

 3) SPEX_ciez_grid_fast_input.sh is built on SPEX's model CIE (emission lines from collisionally-ionised plasma).
 It adopts the kT logarithmic grid stored in the file Val_CIE_T_loggrid.txt.

-4) SPEX's model HOT (absorption lines from collisionally-ionised plasma) is yet to be uploaded.
+4) SPEX_hotz_grid_fast_input.sh is built on SPEX's model HOT (absorption lines from collisionally-ionised plasma).
+It adopts the kT logarithmic grid stored in the file Val_CIE_T_loggrid.txt.

 5) SPEX-models-flowchart.jpeg provides an overview on the SPEX physical model scans and their architecture.